-3.2 THE USE OF LETTERS IN PUBLIC INFORMATION
+THE USE OF LETTERS IN PUBLIC INFORMATION

 Letters can be used as an effective means of introducing Narcotics Anonymous to various segments of the public.
 The type of letter you use will depend on the group or organization you decide to contact.
-(See Appendix 6 for a suggested list.)

 Some of the types of letters described below are for use in introducing N.A., responding to requests for information and/or speakers, announcing a public information/community meeting and following up or sending thank you letters.
-(See Appendix 7.)